YokiXue/IntroToIM/April30/README.md

 Description_1
 ----------
-This week's assignment was to do something cimages in Processing.The first is a forest adventure game for kids, which basically displays different scenes according to the player's choice, and overlays the pictures of the props on the background.
+This week's assignment was to do something creative with images in Processing.
+I did two programs.
+The first was a forest adventure game for kids, which basically displayed different scenes according to the player's choice, and overlaid the pictures of the props upon the background.
 In the code, I designed six scenarios, and the player presses different numbers on the keyboard to trigger the next development.

 Images_1